 Is art a reliable investment?
 Beard notes that data from years of sales and resales shows an average return on investment of 4 %—better than treasuries, but not as good as equities.
 Nonetheless, he’s optimistic about the market here.
 “Tech is looking to recruit more people with backgrounds in the arts and humanities, and those people will collect,” he believes.
 “Part of the return is pleasure.”

-Photography Courtesy Of: Photos by Arthur Kobin for Drew Altizer Photography
+Photography by: Photos by Arthur Kobin for Drew Altizer Photography